Commuter Challenge

-Commuter Challenge is a national, week long event in Canada and is held annually during the Canadian Environment Week.
+The Commuter Challenge is a week-long national event in Canada that is held annually during the Canadian Environment Week.
 Formatted as a friendly competition between workplaces and Canadian municipalities, the national and host city coordinators announce winners based on the highest percent participation.
-The event has a strong workplace focus where employers promote the event in-house to support their employees in leaving their cars at home in favour of more sustainable commuter modes including walking, jogging, cycling, in-line skating, public transit, carpooling and remote work.
+The event has a strong workplace focus where employers promote the event in-house to support their employees in leaving their cars at home in favour of more sustainable modes of commuting, such as walking, jogging, cycling, in-line skating, public transit, carpooling and remote work.

 The first Commuter Challenge was hosted in 1991 and the Canadian Commuter Challenge tracking tool was launched in 1999 and is currently coordinated nationally by the Calgary-based environmental group, the Sustainable Alberta Association.
 Participants record their commutes and are ranked via Sustainable Alberta Association's web-based tracking tools.
 In 2014, Commuter Challenge drew participation from over 26,675 individuals and 1,803 workplaces.